 Each year on April 15th, all teams across MLB honor Jackie Robinson's legacy by celebrating his life, values, and accomplishments.

-The Kansas City Royals held Library Night at Kauffman Stadium on Thursday, August 3.
-The club teamed up with six Greater Kansas City library systems to encourage reading all year round.
+The Kansas City Royals held Library Night at Kauffman Stadium.
+The club teamed up with eight Greater Kansas City library systems to encourage reading all year round.

-Join the Kansas City Royals for Pediatric Cancer Awareness Day at Kauffman Stadium on Friday, September 29, 2017.
-The club teams up with Major League Baseball and four local pediatric cancer charities to honor survivors and raise awareness for the disease.
+Join the Kansas City Royals and team up with Major League Baseball and four local pediatric cancer charities to honor survivors and raise awareness for the disease.

 Young baseball players have the opportunity of a lifetime by competing in the sectional finals of Major League Baseball's Pitch, Hit and Run competition at Kauffman Stadium after earning the opportunity at local competitions.
 For more information on how you can compete, see www.pitchhitrun.com.